talianin/Taliani-Site/site/content/values/_index.md

     imageUrl: "/img/pic.jpg"
   - heading: "Protein"
     text: >
       Protein is necessary for the human body to function.
-Proteins are what makes up the cells in our bodies and is what
+Proteins are what makes up the cells in our bodies and is what helps build muscle.
+Many different kinds of supplements and powders exist but natural protein through foods is the best in my opinion.
     imageUrl: "/img/pic.jpg"
   - heading: "Grains"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      Grains provide many nutrients to the body and are a good source of fiber.
+People that incorporate grains into their diets are also at a lower risk for chronic diseases and other health problems as they grow older.
     imageUrl: "/img/pic.jpg"
   - heading: "Dairy"
     text: >
-      We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      Dairy has a main task of providing health to the bones in the human body as well as promoting bone growth.
+Dairy products contain much calcium and potassium as well as other vitamins such as Vitamin D for the body.
     imageUrl: "/img/pic.jpg"
 ---